accrescent/directory/CONTRIBUTING.md

 # Contributing guidelines

-Thank you for your interest in contributing to Accrescent's directory service!
+Thank you for your interest in contributing to Accrescent's directory server!
 Here are a few resources to get you started.

 ## Development setup

-The directory service is built using the [Quarkus framework].
-You'll need the following installed to build and develop the directory service and its related libraries:
+The directory server is built using the [Quarkus framework].
+You'll need the following installed to build and develop the directory server and its related libraries:

 - A JDK 24 environment
 - Docker

-The most convenient way to develop the directory service is to either run `quarkus dev` using the [Quarkus CLI] or directly run `./gradlew quarkusDev`.
-If the Docker daemon is running, these commands will start dependent containers via [Quarkus Dev Services] and a development version of the directory service with live reload enabled.
+The most convenient way to develop the directory server is to either run `quarkus dev` using the [Quarkus CLI] or directly run `./gradlew quarkusDev`.
+If the Docker daemon is running, these commands will start dependent containers via [Quarkus Dev Services] and a development version of the directory server with live reload enabled.

 To learn more, we strongly recommend reading [Quarkus' documentation].